 Are You Really Eating Low-Carb ?

-Be honest with yourself – ask yourself these questions.
+Be honest with yourself – ask yourself these questions and answer truthfully.

 It is helpful to use an online log to keep track of your food intake.
 Many websites, such as Fitday, offer carbohydrate and calorie counts, in addition to protein and fat.